 This blog was originally published on November 30, 2016, and has been updated to reflect inventory changes.

 The end of the year is always a busy time.
-With so many end-of-year events to attend, most people are looking for a great bottle of wine to pick up and bring with them to their next party.
-There is an abundance of choices so you’ll want to make sure you pick up the right one.
-Impress your friends, family, and co-workers with a tasty wine that will be a great addition to any party this holiday season.
+With so many celebrations, most people are looking for a great bottle of wine to enjoy during their next get-together or virtual happy hour.
+There's no shortage of choices, so you’ll want to make sure you pick up the right one.
+A tasty wine is a great addition to any celebration this holiday season.
 Looking for the perfect fit?
 Give these a try.

-Cabernet Sauvignon is a hugely popular wine, so it’s an excellent go-to if you’re unsure what type of wine to pick up for a party.
+Cabernet Sauvignon is a hugely popular wine, so it’s an excellent go-to if you’re unsure what type of wine to pick up.
 Because of its acidity, cabernet sauvignon can be overwhelming by itself.
 Pair it with a hearty meal, like beef, braised dishes, risotto, or short ribs, and you can’t go wrong.
 B.R.
 Cohn North Coast is a bold blend of flavors.
 Get ready for a spicy and fruity mix of flavors on the palate.

-New Year’s is right around the corner and that calls for celebration.
-Pop the cork and watch people enjoy their bubbly while you’re sweat-free because it didn’t break the bank.
-Don’t forget to pair your cheese and appetizers!
+New Year’s is right around the corner, and that calls for celebration.
+Pop the cork and enjoy your sparkling wine sweat-free because it didn't break the bank.
+Don't forget to pair it with cheese and appetizers!
 One of our top choices is J Vineyards Brut Rosé, an elegant wine with flavors of strawberry and raspberry, with an undertone of citrus.

-Ready to pick up a bottle (or two) of wine for your next holiday party?
-Stop by Wachusett Wine & Spirits – our inventory is always expanding.
+Ready to pick up a bottle (or two) of wine to celebrate the holidays?
+Stop by Wachusett Wine & Spirits—our inventory is always expanding.
 And be sure to check our wine specials before you stop by!